msedalatzadeh/Optimal-estimation-of-PDEs-using-deep-learning/README.tex.md

-# Optimal Predictor Design
+# Optimal Predictor Desgin using CNN and Shape Optimization
-This repository contains codes and reuslts for optimal estimation of heat equation by means of shape optimization and neural networks.
-Consider a one-dimensional steal bar over the interval $[0,\ell]$.
+This repository contains codes and results for optimal estimation of heat equation by means of shape optimization and neural networks.

+Consider a one-dimensional heat-conductive bar over the interval $[0,\ell]$.
 Let $u(x,t)$ be the temperature of the bar at location $x\in [0,1]$ and time $t>0$.
 The changes in the temperature is governed by the equation:

 \begin{equation}